||The key to moving on from the pain and loss is awareness and understanding|

-As I grew up and up until the time that I had my termination I never
+As I grew up and up until the time that I had my termination I

-the situation that the pregnancy would be unplanned and end in a
+in the situation that the pregnancy would be unplanned and end in a

 I was 40 years old and felt ambivalent about being pregnant because I feared I could not cope with another baby at this time.
 I sought help, but it seemed everywhere I turned nobody could give me the kind of practical help I needed.
 I allowed myself to have an abortion I did not want.
 I have always had fertility problems and have had treatment for many years.